 Dr. Zikmund-Fisher’s research is focused on the design of health communication messages.
 He uses his interdisciplinary background in decision psychology and behavioral economics to study factors that affect individual decision-making about a variety of health and medical issues.
 His research in health communications focuses on making risk statistics and other types of quantitative health information meaningful and useful for decision-making by patients and the public, and includes the areas of genetic test results, immunization, cancer screening decisions, and cancer survivorship.
-He is the co-director of the U-M Center for Bioethics and Social Sciences in Medicine (CBSSM).
+He is also an associate director of the U-M Center for Bioethics and Social Sciences in Medicine (CBSSM).

 - Ph.D., Behavioral Decision Theory, Carnegie Mellon University